esilver0/CATT/sslstrip-experiment.md

 screen ./utils/launch.sh --vnc <b>client.sslstrip.ch-geni-net.instageni.maxgigapop.net</b>:5900
 </pre>

-where in place of the bold part above, you use the hostname shown for the "client" node in the GENI Portal.
+where in place of the bold part above, you use the hostname shown for the client node in the GENI Portal.

 After some more lines of output, you should see a URL, e.g.: